erithobra/databases/sql-intro-lesson/README.md

 **OR**

-Here's how you create a table in `cmd`:
+Here's how you create a table in using SQL:

 ```sql
 CREATE TABLE students (